-When a new application is released, there will often be lots of security devices deployed in an attempt to provide defence in depth.
-We often see web app firewalls, intrusion detection systems, SIEM solutions and yet, in the majority of environments, there are few attempts, if any, to check whether a given certificate has been revoked.
-To make matters worse, since digital certificates are believed to be an extremely strong method of authentication, there is often an over inflated sense of trust in the cert that a user holds.
+When a new application is released, there will often be lots of security devices deployed in an attempt to provide defense in depth.
+We often see web app firewalls, intrusion detection systems, SIEM solutions, and yet, in the majority of environments, there are few attempts, if any, to check whether a given certificate has been revoked.
+To make matters worse, since digital certificates are believed to be an extremely strong method of authentication, there is often an over-inflated sense of trust in the cert that a user holds.

 In my next post, I will outline the specifics involved in revoking certificates.

 Come see how Venafi and F5 are working together to simplify machine identity protection at F5 Agility 2018 in Boston, MA August 13-16.
 For more information on how F5 can help deliver secure authentication please visit f5.com

 Learn more about machine identity management.
 Explore now.